c00lgat/OBSIDIAN/Basic Command Syntax.md

 - Kill a process by name = `pkill`

+`man 7 signal`
+To read more about the rest of the signals

 - Process priority = `nice (nice -n 5 [process])`
 		Goes from -20 to 19.
 The lower the number the more priority a task gets